ananjaser1211/android_device_samsung_jxy17lte/README.md

 ## TWRP device tree for Samsung Galaxy J7 2017 (j7y17lte)

- Copyright (C) 2018 DevKingsTeam Open-source
+ Copyright (C) 2019 Ananjaser1211 Open-source

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.